 What Is Sexual Battery?

 Sexual battery is unwanted sexual contact without the victim’s consent.
 It is a misdemeanor or felony in most states.
+Sexual battery is a form of sexual assault.
+Not all sexual battery offenses are rape but all rapes are considered to include sexual battery.
+Sexual battery is considered a crime and is a misdemeanor or felony in most states.
 Reporting sexual battery can be scary and intimidating.
 You may be afraid that people won’t believe you, or perhaps you think you should have done more to prevent the attack.
 But being the victim of sexual battery is never your fault, and there are steps you can take to get justice.
 You are not alone.

 To succeed in a sexual battery claim, you need to prove that the perpetrator touched you in a sexual manner and that you did not consent to this action.
 For example, if you were drugged, then you could not make an informed decision to consent.
 Or if you can prove you were forced into compliance, this also negates consent.

-Victims of sexual battery need to seek assistance as soon as possible.
+Victims of sexual battery should seek assistance as soon as possible.
 Helping Survivors has compiled some information below to educate you about the crime and give an overview of what to do if you have experienced sexual battery.

 Legal Definition of Sexual Battery